atisben/dbt-serverless/README.md

 terraform plan
 terraform apply
 ```

+# WIP Copy the content of the models to the google cloud storage bucket

 # Using variables

 dbt variables can be set before the run to replace any available placeholder in the dbt models `{{var("my_var")}}`